-Admin Rule HRSA# Indicator Score 325.132 (3) (C) (ii) (D) 310.10 As new protocols and treatment approaches are instituted within the regional trauma system, structured processes are in place to inform or educate all personnel of those changes in a timely manner.
-Not known The region has no process in place to inform or educate all personnel on new protocols or treatment approaches.
-The region has developed a process to inform or educate all personnel on new protocols or treatment approaches, but it has not been tried or tested.
-The region has a process in place to inform or educate all personnel on new protocols or treatment approaches as system changes are identified.
-The region has a structured process in place to routinely inform or educate all personnel on new protocols or treatment approaches.
-The region has a structured process to educate all personnel on new protocols or treatment approaches in a timely manner, and there is a method to monitor compliance with new procedures as they are introduced.
+225 122 (2) (0) A 0.
+Not known 325.
+132 (3) (C) As new protocols U. (ii) (D) and treatment 1.
+The region has no process in place to inform or educate 310.10 approaches are instituted within 2) all personnel on new protocols or treatment approaches.
+The region has developed a process to inform or educate the regional all personnel on new protocols or treatment approaches, but it has not been tried or tested. trauma system, 3.
+The region has a process in place to inform or educate all structured personnel on new protocols or treatment approaches as processes are in system changes are identified. place to inform or 4.
+The region has a structured process in place to educate all routinely inform or educate all personnel on new personnel of 5 protocols or treatment approaches.
+The region has a structured process to educate all those changes in 0. personnel on new protocols or treatment approaches in a a timely manner. timely manner, and there is a method to monitor compliance with new procedures as they are introduced.